harish040120/Aegis/Readme.md

 ### The Core Reasoning

-Ravi — our target user — does not sit at a desk.
+Shiva — our target user — does not sit at a desk.
 He is on a bike, on the road, in the rain.
 His only computer is his smartphone.
 When a disruption hits and a payout needs to happen, a web app is completely inaccessible to him.
 A mobile app is already in his pocket.

 ---